gsoft-inc/wl-squide/docs/troubleshooting.md

 ### Navigation items registration

+- `[squide] The following static navigation item registration is pending until the "officevibe" section of the "root" menu is registered`
 - `[squide] The following static navigation item has been registered to the "/federated-tabs" menu for a total of 2 static items.`
 - `[squide] The following deferred navigation item has been registered to the "root" menu for a total of 4 deferred items.`